Factual/smaker/examples/tutorial.md

 The previous examples could have been written with explicit rules and ran with the standard Snakemake file.
-This example shows how we can combine several modules to take advantage of that generalization.
+This example shows how we can combine several modules to take advantage of smaker's generalization.

-We replicate the ML example's structure in the `complex` folder.
+We replicated the ML example's structure in the `complex` folder.
 There are three pre-processors, one trainer, and one evaluator module.
 The modules don't actually do anything useful here, they just take unique parameters to showcase module flexibility.